Alimony Lawyer Guides You through Divorce Termination Motions

 Overall, determinations to modify or terminate alimony are fact-sensitive and must be reviewed on a case-by-case basis.
 While there is no checklist you can follow, at The Law Offices of Jacobs Berger we have experience handling these cases and knows what to look for and draft when arguing the case.
 Contact our office today for a consultation about alimony changes or termination that may apply to you.

 At our firm, you will find an individualized approach to your family law needs.
 If you come to us with an alimony or spousal support issue, we will be by your side to provide professional and legal advice.
-We look forward to being sensitive to your needs and to help you fulfill your goals.
+We look forward to being sensitive to your needs and helping you fulfill your goals.